-In this section, we summarize some areas for improvement or increased efficiency we discovered during our review.
+In this section, we summarize some areas for improvement or increased efficiency we discovered during our review in the First Engagement.
+We addressed these items specifically in our meetings with the OA and each of the systems in the Second Engagement and provide updates as necessary.
 Additional details can be found in the Results section of this report.

-NYCERS
+NYCERS - First Engagement Recommendations and Responses

+1. Continue moving toward a new pension administration system.
+If possible, involve the OA in the development process, to ensure all data they require will be able to be fulfilled with the new system.

+NYCERS is nearing completion of an RFP to be issued to retain a vendor to develop a new system.
+The technical requirements for the RFP have been completed and are being reviewed internally.
+NYCERS is requesting that as part of the proposal, each bidder specify an implementation schedule for the project.
+The OA has been involved in discovery related to their data needs for the RFP and will be consulted again when a vendor is selected.

+2. Utilize the secure FTP to transmit data to the OA.
+We understand this is not a capability of the current pension administration system but should be included in any new system.

+NYCERS is now submitting all data to the OA through a secure electronic application called WS FTP.
+No data is being submitted via CD.

-- 1. Continue moving toward a new pension administration system.
-If possible, involve the OA in the development process, to ensure all data they require will be able to be fulfilled with the new system. - 2.
-Utilize the secure FTP to transmit data to the OA.
-We understand this is not a capability of the current pension administration system, but should be included in any new system. - 3.
-Supply ITHP and required member contribution data to OA.
-This is a prior recommendation that we understand is slated to be a part of the new system, but it is worth mentioning since it is valuable information for the OA. - 4.
-Consider including the ability to flag static data changes in the development of the new system, to reduce data questions from the OA.
+3. Supply ITHP and required member contribution data to OA.
+This is a prior recommendation that we understand is slated to be a part of the new system, but it is worth mentioning since it is valuable information for the OA.

+This ability will be included in the development of the new data system.

+4. Consider including the ability to flag static data changes in the development of the new system, to reduce data questions from the OA.
 Also, focus on automating, as the current system requires many manual edits or entries.
-Documentation of new system will be important and should be a major focus as the system is rolled out. - 5.
-Compare the data the OA provides for the annual valuation to the data stored in the PROD system, and flag any discrepancies for the OA.
+Documentation of new system will be important and should be a major focus as the system is rolled out.

+This ability will be included in the development of the new data system and documentation will be prepared as the system is developed.

+5. Compare the data the OA provides for the annual valuation to the data stored in the PROD system and flag any discrepancies for the OA.
 This would be an extra layer of validation for the OA's data.

+This ability will be included in the development of the new data system.
+There is continued confidence in the accuracy of the data in the PROD system.